2014 OUSCI Preview- Jane Thurmond's 1964 Chevrolet Corvette

 Jane knows the field is stacked with fast cars and talented drivers, but she believes the outcome will be a toss up.
 "Really, the one who wins is the one who shows up!
 If you don't show up you'll never win," says Thurmond.
 We think Jane probably has as good a mindset coming into the OUSCI as any competitor we've ever interviewed.
 Does she want to win?
 Absolutely!
 Does she think she can?
 Yes!

 Jane also knows her car is capable of more than it showed at the Portland USCA event.
 "When we got home from Portland, we found many little issues that had ultimately slowed me down," says Jane.
 "The engine wasn't performing as it should and there was an issue with one of the shocks."
 Thurmond knows she and her car are both capable of faster times and she believes she can catch the field.
 "I believe I have the heart and soul to win and I believe that if my Scarlett stays together, she and I will do amazing things," says Jane.
 "I believe that I will be one to watch!"
 We believe you're going to want to watch her and all the other OUSCI competitors as well.
-Be sure to buy your OUSCI tickets today and remember, the event runs over Saturday and Sunday this year.

 The Thurmonds would like to thank those who have helped them get to SEMA, including KN Filters, RideTech and Falken.
 If you'd like to keep up with the Thurmonds in social media, you can find Jane and Greg both on Instagram- @janethurmond @gregthurmond.